Montainproductions/AI-NPC-Implementation/README.md

 - UI (Mostly to show that the other features are working)

 ## Features future implimentation
-### Depending on how fast I complete the other features and if I feel like this are interesting things to still implementing
+### Depending on how the other implimentation is added the bottem section might be added.
 - Wall running
 - Throwables
 - Grapple gun
-- Blocking
+- Blocking melee attacks

 ## Things I am currently not planning on implementing
 - Animation.
 There will be Debug.Log() that can show current values and some basic UI to demonstrate when certain things are active.